ActiveBrainAtlas2/activebrainatlasadmin/README.rst

-### README for the ActiveBrainAtlas Django database portal
+### README for the ActiveBrainAtlas Django database portalsafdfdf